by Lincoln Smith

 Picture: Albert Bouchard and his Sidejack Baritone DLX

 What are you waiting for?
-Time to join the baritone guitar revolution!
+Time to hop on board with deep tones and clean sounds, and join the baritone revolution!